davidclin/markdown/index.md

 * IKEv2 Lifetime - set the lifetime of the security associations (after which a reconnection will occur).
 Set to 36,000 seconds as recommended configuration on ASR 1000 router.
-* DPD – set the dead peer detection interval and retry interval, if there are no response from the peer, the SA created for that peer is deleted.
+* DPD â€“ set the dead peer detection interval and retry interval, if there are no response from the peer, the SA created for that peer is deleted.
 Set to 60 seconds keepalive interval and 5 seconds retry interval as recommended configuration on ASR 1000 router.